 TensorFlow is an end-to-end open source platform for machine learning.
 It has a comprehensive, flexible ecosystem of tools, libraries, and community resources that lets researchers push the state-of-the-art in ML and developers easily build and deploy ML-powered applications.

-TensorFlow was originally developed by researchers and engineers working on the Google Brain team within Google's Machine Intelligence Research organization for the purposes of conducting machine learning and deep neural networks research.
+TensorFlow was originally developed by researchers and engineers working on the Google Brain team within Google's Machine Intelligence Research organization to conduct machine learning and deep neural networks research.
 The system is general enough to be applicable in a wide variety of other domains, as well.

 If you want to contribute to TensorFlow, be sure to review the contribution guidelines.
 This project adheres to TensorFlow's code of conduct.
 By participating, you are expected to uphold this code.

-We use GitHub issues for tracking requests and bugs.
-So please see TensorFlow Discuss for general questions and discussion, and please direct specific questions to Stack Overflow.
+We use GitHub issues for tracking requests and bugs, please see TensorFlow Forum for general questions and discussion, and please direct specific questions to Stack Overflow.

-Learn more about the TensorFlow community at the community page of tensorflow.org for a few ways to participate.
+Learn more about the TensorFlow community and how to contribute.